Liverpool Street station: Services

-In the year prior to the COVID-19 pandemic, Liverpool Street was the third-busiest railway station in the United Kingdom after London Waterloo and London Victoria, with an estimated 66 million passenger entries/exits.
-Patronage fell 83% in 2020/21 to 11.2 million due to the pandemic.
+In the 12 months to 31 March 2020, immediately before travel restrictions were introduced as a result of the COVID-19 pandemic, Liverpool Street was the third-busiest railway station in the United Kingdom, after London Waterloo and London Victoria, with an estimated 66 million passenger entries and exits.
+Patronage fell by 83% in the 12 months to 31 March 2021, to 11.2 million entries and exits, as a result of the pandemic.

+In 2022 / 2023, it was ranked as the busiest station in the UK, with 80.4 million entries and exits, the increase being attributed to the opening of the Elizabeth line in May 2022.

 Trains depart from the main line station for destinations across the east of England, including Norwich, Southminster, Ipswich, Clacton-on-Sea, Colchester, Chelmsford, Southend Victoria, Cambridge, Harlow Town, Hertford East, Broxbourne and many suburban stations in north and east London, Essex and Hertfordshire.
 A few daily express trains to Harwich International provide a connection with the Dutchflyer ferry to Hook of Holland.
 Stansted Express trains provide a link to Stansted Airport and Southend Victoria-bound services stop at Southend Airport.

 Most passenger services on the Great Eastern Main Line are operated by Greater Anglia.
-Since 2015, the Shenfield stopping service has been operated by Transport for London (first under the TfL Rail brand, now the Elizabeth line), and the Lea Valley Lines to Enfield Town, Cheshunt (via Seven Sisters) and Chingford are operated by London Overground.
+Since 2015, the Shenfield stopping service has been operated by Transport for London (first under the TfL Rail brand, now the Elizabeth line), and the Lea Valley Lines to Enfield Town, Cheshunt (via Seven Sisters) and Chingford are operated by London Overground (now under the Weaver line name).
 A small number of late-evening and weekend services operated by c2c run via Barking.
 The station is split into two “halves”: the "west" side for the Lea Valley Lines services and the "east" side for services via Shenfield.

 Trains on the central section of the Elizabeth line run west towards Paddington and east to Abbey Wood in south-east London.

 The typical off-peak weekday service pattern from Liverpool Street is: